ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

     Note: accessing the server page using any of the aliases will redirect to the canonical hostname.

+**canonical_redirect** (default: true)

+    Generate rewrite rules to redirect to the canonical hostname.

+    Turn this off if you need to test the apache configuration in a machine you can't access directly and need to use SSH port forwarding.

 **include** (default: empty)

     Add an ``Include`` *FILENAME* directive in the generated Apache